 The Authority is required by the Indenture to prepare a tentative budget of Operating Expenses for the ensuing Fiscal Year on or before October 31 of each Fiscal Year and to adopt the annual budget for such Fiscal Year on or before January 31 of such Fiscal Year.
 The adopted annual budget does not require the approval of the Illinois General Assembly.
-For Fiscal Year 2015, the tentative annual budget was presented to the Board of the Authority on October 23, 2014.
-The tentative annual budget presents an overall spending plan that includes \$1.6 billion in capital spending and \$310.6 million in operating expenses.
-The Indenture requires the Authority to adopt a final annual budget for a given fiscal year on or before January 31 of that fiscal year.
-The Authority expects to adopt a final annual budget for fiscal year 2015 on December 18, 2014.
+For Fiscal Year 2015, the tentative annual budget was presented to the Board of the Authority on October 23, 2014, and the final annual budget was adopted by the Board of the Authority on December 18, 2014.
+The final annual budget presents an overall spending plan that includes \$1.6 billion in capital spending and \$310.6 million in operating expenses.